 By definition, terminal cancer is incurable (as are other terminal medical conditions).
 Depending on the particular circumstances, a person can survive stage 4 cancer for five years or longer.
 However, you cannot recover from terminal cancer if it is truly incurable and/or untreatable.

-After age 65, the life expectancy of a person with stage 4 cancer is often two years or less at the time of diagnosis.
+After age 65, the life expectancy of a person with stage 4 cancer is often two years or less at the time of diagnosis, according to survival statistics from the National Cancer Institute.
 In fact, only 43.8 percent of all American seniors with late-stage cancer would be expected to survive at least one year.
-And only about 20 percent would be expected to live at least five years.7 However, those numbers are for all cancers in general.
+And only about 20 percent would be expected to live at least five years.
+However, those numbers are for all cancers in general.
 Certain cancers come with significantly better or worse expectations.

-For example, the one-year survival rate for seniors with metastatic lung cancer is 24.6 percent.
+For example, data from the National Cancer Institute shows that the one-year survival rate for seniors with metastatic lung cancer is 24.6 percent.
 And only about 4.3 percent would be expected to live five years.
-For late-stage pancreatic cancer (one of the deadliest types), the numbers are even worse: Only 13.6 percent of seniors would be expected to live one year, and only 1.8 percent would be expected to live five years.7
+For late-stage pancreatic cancer (one of the deadliest types), the numbers are even worse: Only 13.6 percent of seniors would be expected to live one year, and only 1.8 percent would be expected to live five years.

 So-called "medical miracles" have certainly been reported.
 These are cases in which patients diagnosed with terminal illnesses seem to have recovered without any logical explanation.
 But those types of cases are rare; they are extreme outliers.
 And many of them may just be the result of mistaken diagnoses, meaning that the physicians involved were wrong in their assessments.
 (Their patients may not have been terminally ill to begin with.)